mitric-lab/programming_theochem/src/psets/pset_04.md

 ```

 **(e) Calculate the excitation energies of the first 4 core excitations
-from Li K-edge of the LiH molecule listed above in eV.**
+from the Li K-edge of the LiH molecule listed above in eV.**

 *Hint: The Li 1s orbital is well separated from the valence orbitals and can
 thus be found as the 0th and 1st molecular spin-orbitals.
 The argument